MaximeCG/playground-y6kt9gVc/markdowns/transform.md

 # Flip

+A flip (mirror effect) is done by reversing the pixels horizontally or vertically.
+For instance, for an horizontal flip, the pixel situated at coordinate (x, y) will be situated at coordinate (width - x - 1, y) in the new image.

 @[Flip]({"stubs": ["transform/flip.py"], "command": "sh -c 'cp lena.png input.png && python3 transform/flip.py && echo \"TECHIO> open -s /project/target/ index.html\"'"})

 # Rotate